NotBoringCompany/hashland-api/docs/drilling-gateway.md

    - `maxFuel`: Maximum fuel capacity
    - `fuelPercentage`: Percentage of fuel remaining (0-100)

-12. **cycle-rewards**: Sent when rewards are distributed at the end of a drilling cycle
+12. **new-cycle**: Sent when rewards are distributed at the end of a drilling cycle
+   - `_id`: The database ID of the drilling cycle
-   - `cycleNumber`: The cycle number
+   - `cycleNumber`: The current cycle number
+   - `startTime`: The start time of the drilling cycle
-   - `timestamp`: ISO date string of when the rewards were distributed
+   - `endTime`: The end time of the drilling cycle
-   - `extractor`: Object containing extractor information
+   - `extractorId`: The database ID of the drill that was selected as the extractor for this cycle
+   - `activeOperators`: The number of active operators during this cycle
+   - `difficulty`: An arbitrary difficulty value that determines how hard it is to extract $HASH during this cycle
+   - `issuedHASH`: The total amount of $HASH that was issued during this cycle
-     - `id`: The ID of the extractor operator (null if no extractor)
+   - `extractorOperatorId`: The database ID of the operator who owns the extractor drill
-     - `name`: The username of the extractor operator (null if no extractor)
+   - `extractorOperatorName`: The name of the operator who owns the extractor drill
-   - `totalReward`: Total HASH reward for the cycle
-   - `shares`: Array of reward shares for all operators
+   - `rewardShares`: The detailed reward shares for all operators who received rewards in this cycle
-     - `operatorId`: The ID of the operator
+   - `operatorId`: The database ID of the operator who received the reward
-     - `operatorName`: The username of the operator
+   - `operatorName`: The username of the operator who received the reward
-     - `amount`: The amount of HASH rewarded to this operator
+   - `amount`: The amount of $HASH the operator received
+   - `totalWeightedEff`: The total weighted efficiency from all operators in this cycle

-13. **recent-rewards**: Sent in response to a get-recent-rewards request
+13. **latest-cycle**: Sent in response to a get-latest-cycle request
-   - Array of the latest 5 cycle rewards, each with the same structure as the cycle-rewards event
+   - Array of the latest 5 drilling cycle, each with the same structure as the latest-cycle event

 ## Usage Example